bjlkeng/bjlkeng.github.io/source/posts/practical-satisfiability-and-np-complete-problems.rst

-What we actually want is to start asking us more interesting questions, see if you can guess what this encodes (dropping the subscript 2 here for readability, but let's not forget we're dealing with Binary variables here):
+What we actually want is to start asking us more interesting questions, see if you can guess what this encodes (dropping the subscript 2 here for readability, but let's not forget we're dealing with Boolean variables here):

 .. math::

    \phi := ADDER_8(A, B, C) \wedge (A = 6) \wedge (B = 9) \tag{3}

-If we send this to the SAT solver, we'll get :math:`C=15` (in binary).
+If we send this to the SAT solver, we'll get a "SAT" result with :math:`C=15` (in binary).
 We've effectively implemented 6 + 9 using Eqn.
 3.

 Okay, so still not that interesting.
 How about this one?